tub1k/djangofullcourse/README.md

 Django Full Course

-just a test repository for following a django tutorial. this is an online shop website
+just a test repository for following a django tutorial, dont worry too much about this. (this is an online shop website)